 One other note that I personally do is the drying step after a wash.
-I will turn the cook top on to high and place the wet skillet on it for about a minute.
+I will turn the cooktop on to high heat and place the wet skillet on it for about a minute.
 This will heat the skillet up enough to dry the water and heat cycle the pores.
 This keeps everything as it should be.

 I hope this has been helpful and if you have any questions just direct them to Southernplate.com and I’m sure Christy can find me to get the answers.

 P.S.
-From Christy: This post would no be complete without me sharing one of my all time favorite Southern Plate comments with y’all!
+From Christy.
+This post would not be complete without me sharing one of my all-time favorite Southern Plate comments with y’all!
 Special thanks to Bill Gent for this sweet, horrifying, and hilarious memory!

-When I was about 7 or 8 I saw those dirty old skillets and decided I would clean them both real good with SOS pads.
+When I was about 7 or 8 I saw those dirty old skillets and decided I would clean them both really good with SOS pads.
 My mama would be so proud that I got off all that old black stuff and make-em shiny.
 I took them outside and used the garden hose since I didn’t wanna make a mess inside.
-I proudly took them to her when I was finished and proclaimed my good deed.
+Then I proudly took them to her when I was finished and proclaimed my good deed.
 I heard a gasp.
-She calmly said..”Why thank you honey.. but.. uhh..”
+She calmly said..”Why thank you, honey.. but.. uhh..”
 I don’t know why I remember it.. maybe it was that horrified gasp that burned it into my memory. ~ Bill Gent